-Please note, the company has retained back 16% stake which has not been allotted to any shareholder.
-This portion is valued at 64 Crs
+Please note, the company has retained a 16% stake which has not been allotted to any shareholder.
+This portion is valued at 64 Crs.

-Usually, when a PE invests, they invest with an objective to fund large capex requirements.
-Besides they do not invest in the early stage of a business instead they prefer to invest in companies that already has a revenue stream, and is in operation for a few years.
-The process of deploying the PE capital and utilizing the capital for the capex requirements takes up a few years.
+Usually, when a PE invests, they invest intending to fund large CAPEX requirements.
+Besides, they do not invest in the early stage of a business; instead, they prefer to invest in companies that already have a revenue stream, and are in operation for a few years.
+Deploying the PE capital and utilizing the capital for the CAPEX requirements takes up a few years.

 Scene 5 – The IPO

 5 years after the PE investment, the company has progressed really well.
-They have successfully diversified their product portfolio plus they have a presence across all the major cities in the country.
-Revenues are good, profitability is stable and the investors are happy.
-The promoter however does not want settle in for just this.
+They have successfully diversified their product portfolio and have a presence across all the country’s major cities.
+Revenues are good, profitability is stable, and the investors are happy.
+The promoter, however, does not want to settle in for just this.

 The promoter now aspires to go international!
 He wants his brand to be available across all the major international cities; he wants at least two outlets in each major city across the world.

-This means, the company needs to invest in market research to understand what people like in other countries, they need to invest in people, and also work towards increasing the manufacturing capacities.
-Besides they also need to invest into real estate space across the world.
+This means the company needs to invest in market research to understand what people like in other countries, invest in people, and increase manufacturing capacities.
+Besides they also need to invest in real estate space across the world.

 - Fund Capex from internal accruals